 In the corporate boss's rooms, you might hear things like--

 If you think that's an extreme scenario, THINK AGAIN.
+Because I hear that question so often.

 Creative people in the organisation blame it on their bosses.
 Bosses don't want to experiment.
 They don't want failures.
 Who has the time to play around when the project is behind targets?